 Megan Stevens says

 Linda, thanks for mentioning those specifics.
-Regarding halibut, it is important to know which waters it comes from– from the Atlantic, no, they are going extinct on that side of the nation!
+Regarding halibut, it is important to know which waters it comes from — from the Atlantic, no, they are going extinct on that side of the country.
 Fishermen are only allowed to bring in one each!
-From the Pacific, okay and good!
-If you read the FR article if gives links to which companies update seafood watch info regularly!
-I’ll add the link above so it’s easily accessible from my page too, less clicking around to get what you’re after!
-I hope this issue is less confusing after reading my posts.
-I can see why hearing that from your doctor would make you very concerned and confused!
-Wild caught salmon is great.
-Farmed salmon is not.
-Reading the Food Renegade article tells all this, if you’re interested in reading all the information I have written on the topic.
-This page is just an introduction to the fuller article…
+I can see why hearing that from your doctor would make you concerned.
+Wild caught salmon is fine, but high in vitamin A. Farmed salmon is not usually a good option.

 [email protected] says